AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Feeding a raw diet

-Of course, here at ProDog we’re major advocates for feeding dogs a raw dog food diet.
+Of course, here at ProDog we’re major advocates for feeding raw dog food.
 One reason for this is when dogs eat the way nature intended them to, their bodies are better able to defend themselves against invaders, which includes parasites.

 The right combination of nutrients including lean protein, fats, fibre, vitamins, and minerals contributes to their optimal health, strengthening their immune system and decreasing their chances of acquiring an infection from tick bites.